Greenstand/treetracker-admin-api/README.md

 _Node.js version 12.x works best for now; later versions have exhibited some strange behaviour with this project.
 If you encounter issues with the server, check your version of Node.js first._

 We recommend using [nvm](https://github.com/nvm-sh/nvm) to install and manage your Node.js instances.
+More details here: https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/
+1. Install nvm
+2. nvm install 12.20.0
+3. nmv use 12.20.0

 Alternatively, you can install Node.js directly from https://nodejs.org/dist/latest-v12.x/